dashcommunity/proposal-dash-rpms/proposal.md

 I hope to eventually fold the packaging into to Fedora's more formal release engineering infrastructure and have Dash Core become automagically available to, at least, all Fedora users.
-Finally, the goal would be to have this process taken over by full-time Dash Core Team personnel, though staying involved.
+Eventually, the goal would be to integrate fully into the Dash Core Team development and release engineering process, though with my continued participation.

 ##### Milestones